iliamo/sensor-prototype/README.md

 Building instructions
 ----
-Please, see the [INSTALL.md](INSTALL.md) for build and install instructions.
+Please, see the [INSTALL.md](INSTALL.md) for build and run instructions.

 License
 ---